top of page

 Cypress Films, 2012

-A proposed documentary about the people and peculiarities of Whittier, Alaska.
+Introducing the people and peculiarities of Whittier, Alaska.
 The beautiful natural setting of this small town is no match for its strangeness.
-The only way in and out of Whittier is a single lane, one-way tunnel that changes direction every half hour, and closes at night, locking everyone in.
+The only way in and out of Whittier is a single lane tunnel that changes direction every half hour, and closes at night, locking everyone in.
 Most of its 200 residents live in a single 14-story apartment building, where they are snowed in during the long harsh winters.
 But all live voluntarily in this unlikely community and call it home.

 Click to learn more